napframework/nap/docs/doxygen/markdown/05_rendering.md

 Creating Meshes {#creating_meshes}
 -----------------------

-At the heart of it all is the [IMesh](@ref nap::IMesh).
-This is the resource the [RenderableMeshComponent](@ref nap::RenderableMeshComponent) (and other components) link to.
-The `IMesh` is responsible for only one thing: to supply a [MeshInstance](@ref nap::MeshInstance).
-The meshinstance contains the actual data that is rendered or manipulated.
-A mesh instance can be created in various ways:
+The underlying resource of all mesh types is the [IMesh](@ref nap::IMesh).
+The `IMesh` does only one thing: provide the renderer with a [mesh instance](@ref nap::MeshInstance).
+The mesh instance contains the actual data that is drawn.
+The following resources create a mesh instance:

+###Mesh From File {#mesh_from_file}###

-- The [MeshFromFile](@ref nap::MeshFromFile) loads a mesh from an external file.
+The [MeshFromFile](@ref nap::MeshFromFile) loads a mesh from an external file.
 NAP only supports the FBX file format and automatically converts any .fbx file in to a .mesh file using the FBX converter tool.
 The result is a heavily compressed binary file.
+The FBX converter runs automatically after compilation and only converts .fbx files when new.
+Alternatively you can run the tool from the command line.
+Type --help for instructions.
+If an .fbx file contains multiple meshes each mesh is stored into an individual .mesh file.

 Here is an example:

 ```
 {